Board of Directors

 Susan Sturm, Vice President & Treasurer

 Don and Susan Sturm have a commitment to excellence in all their endeavors and a desire to leave the world a better place than they found it.
-These are just two attributes that have propelled Donald and Susan Sturm to positions of leadership in both the business world and in the communities they serve
+These are just two attributes that have propelled Don and Susan to positions of leadership in both the business world and in the communities they serve.

 Don grew up in Brooklyn, New York and holds B.A., L.L.B., and L.L.M.
 (Taxation) degrees.
-Early professional pursuits include being a trial attorney with the Internal Revenue Service for four years and a 28 year career with Peter Kiewit Sons Inc. of Omaha, Nebraska where he attained the position of Vice-Chairman.
+His early professional pursuits include being a trial attorney with the Internal Revenue Service for four years and a 28 year career with Peter Kiewit Sons Inc. of Omaha, Nebraska, where he attained the position of Vice-Chairman.

 Don and Sue moved to Denver in October of 1991.
-Their needs were not met by the traditional congregations existing in Denver and therefore they created alternate means of expressing their Jewish values.
-They also helped fund the last two demographic studies which both strongly indicated that there was a great need for Jewish outreach.
-They undertook to meet this need by creating and funding Judaism Your Way (JYW) and the hiring of staff to reach out to the community at large to provide an alternative to those who, for whatever reason, could not find satisfaction in existing congregations.
-JYW was conceived as a way station for those Jews who were and are seeking non-traditional ways of expressing their Jewish-ness.
-JYW does not seek to create a new Congregation; however it does seek to help satisfy the various needs of members of the Jewish Community by providing religious services, life cycle events, various other learning/social events and to meet its constituents on whatever road they are currently traveling on.
-During the last High Holy Days services approximately 1,700 people were tended to at Hudson Gardens.
+Their needs were not met by the traditional Jewish congregations existing in Denver and therefore they created alternate means of expressing their Jewish values.
+They also helped fund the last two local demographic studies which both strongly indicated that there was a great need for Jewish outreach in the community.
+The Sturms undertook to meet this need by creating and funding Judaism Your Way (JYW).
+JYW was conceived as an “open tent” for those Jews who were and are seeking non-traditional ways of expressing their Jewish-ness and meeting people wherever they are on their Jewish journeys.
+JYW does not seek to create a new congregation; however it does seek to help satisfy the various needs of its constituents by providing religious services, lifecycle events, and various other learning/social programs.

-In addition to their business interests, the Sturms share a common belief in the importance of giving back to the community, where they are involved in several volunteer organizations.
+The Sturms share a common belief in the importance of giving back to the community and are involved in several volunteer organizations.
 They have invested approximately $30 million in University of Denver’s Sturm Hall, the Sturm College of Law, and numerous other endeavors to enhance the quality of teaching and learning at the University.
 They have funded efforts to expand educational opportunities for low-income children including the start-up of approximately a dozen charter schools across Colorado and Wyoming.
-In the area of affordable housing they have provided capital for the development of revolving loan funds to assist low-income households with children to achieve the American dream of homeownership.
+In the area of affordable housing, they have provided capital for the development of revolving loan funds to assist low-income households with children to achieve the American dream of home ownership.
 In addition, they have funded a wide range of civic and cultural activities including public radio and television, the Denver Art Museum, Bravo!
 Vail Valley, as well as many others.

 Don is a Trustee of the University of Denver and serves on the boards of the Denver area council of the Boy Scouts of America and the Denver Art Museum Foundation.
 Together, Don and Sue direct the philanthropy of the Sturm Family Foundation.

-Jeff grew up in New Orleans, and has lived abroad in both Chile and the UK, where he completed post-graduate work at Cambridge and LSE.
+Jeff grew up in New Orleans, and has lived abroad in both Chile and the UK, where he completed post-graduate work at Cambridge and London School of Economics.
 He is also a trained legal, social, and family mediator.

-Jacob Bornstein, a program manager for the Colorado Water Conservation Board, assists in planning for Colorado’s future water needs.
-His statewide responsibilities include planning for environmental and recreational water needs, water supply needs for energy development, public education and outreach on Colorado’s Water Supply Future, and water/land use related issues.
+Jacob Bornstein is a Program Manager for the Colorado Water Conservation Board, where he assists in planning for Colorado’s future water needs.
+His statewide responsibilities include planning for environmental and recreational water needs, water supply needs for energy development, public education and outreach on Colorado’s water supply future, and water/land use related issues.

-Tammy Goldstein has been a Board member of Judaism Your Way since January 2005.
-She has chaired several projects for JYW including our Passover Freedom Concert.
-Tammy has proven to be a leader in our Community, including serving as a Board member of The Jewish National Fund and as The Jewish Women's Philanthropy Center Campaign Cabinet Chairperson.
+Tammy Goldstein has been a Board Member of Judaism Your Way since January 2005 and has chaired several projects for JYW.
+Tammy is a proven leader in the local Jewish community, serving as a Board Member of the Jewish National Fund and as the Jewish Women's Philanthropy Center Campaign Cabinet Chairperson.

 His business career began at Leo Burnett USA, then the country’s third largest advertising agency, in 1973.
 He moved to Colorado to work at Coors Brewing Company in 1979.
 While at Coors, he had responsibility for such functions as Marketing; International Operations; Distributor Networks; and Strategy and Mergers and Acquisitions.

 In 2005, he retired from what had become Molson Coors as Chief Global Strategy Officer.
-He consulted to the company through mid-2008 and now consults, primarily in the beer business, independently.
+He consulted to the company through mid-2008 and now consults independently, primarily in the beer business.

 His past and current regional/local boards include the Historic Paramount Theatre, the Denver Metro YMCA, Denver Botanic Gardens, the Anti-Defamation League (Mountain States Division), the Colorado Agency for Jewish Education, and Rose Community Foundation.
 His national boards include the ADL and the Association of National Advertisers.

-Steven M. Leaffer has been the President and owner of O.L.P.
+Steven M. Leaffer has been the President and Owner of O.L.P.
 Management Company, Inc., (O'Connell/Leaffer) since 1987.
-Currently, O'Connell/Leaffer owns and manages 3,624 multifamily apartment units in Denver, Colorado (3,068) and Tampa, Florida (556); most notably the acquisition of the Hunter’s Run Apartment Complex in Denver (676 units).
+Currently, O'Connell/Leaffer owns and manages 3,624 multifamily apartment units in Denver, Colorado and Tampa, Florida .

 From 1975 to 1986, Steve was a mortgage banker in Boston, Massachusetts, specializing in FHA multifamily and nursing home financing programs.
 The Leaffer Company, Inc. closed several complex debt and equity financings.
 His most notable project was the highly successful Charleston Navy Yard - Boston urban renewal development.

-John Nobil has been a management consultant for over 35 years providing strategic management assistance to all levels of government organizations, private and public corporations, and not for profit entities in Canada and the United States.
+John Nobil has been a management consultant for over 35 years providing strategic management assistance to all levels of government organizations, private and public corporations, and nonprofit entities in Canada and the United States.

-Among his community activities, Mr. Weil has served on several Boards of non-profit organizations.
+Among his community activities, Ken has served on several Boards of nonprofit organizations.
 He currently serves on the State Board for Community Colleges and Occupational Education.